-- recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance. - submitting regular treasury management policy reports. - submitting budgets and budget variations. - receiving and reviewing management information reports.
+- recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance. - submitting regular treasury management policy reports. - submitting budgets and budget variations. - receiving and reviewing management information reports. - reviewing the performance of the treasury management function.

-- reviewing the performance of the treasury management function. - ensuring the adequacy of treasury management resources and skills and the effective division of responsibilities within the treasury management function. - ensuring the adequacy of internal audit and liaising with external audit. - recommending the appointment of external service providers. - 2.16 With regards the Practices for non-treasury investments, the main focus is that these types of investment should be of benefit to the economic, social or environmental wellbeing of the area served by City of Wolverhampton Council and/or the West Midlands Combined Authority, as detailed in the Council's Capital Strategy.
+- ensuring the adequacy of treasury management resources and skills and the effective division of responsibilities within the treasury management function. - ensuring the adequacy of internal audit and liaising with external audit. - recommending the appointment of external service providers. - 2.9 With regards the Practices for non-treasury investments, the main focus is that these types of investment should be of benefit to the economic, social or environmental wellbeing of the area served by City of Wolverhampton Council and/or the West Midlands Combined Authority, as detailed in the Council's Capital Strategy.

-2.17 Treasury Management Strategy (Appendix 1)
+2.10 Treasury Management Strategy (Appendix 1)

-Attached at Appendix 1 to the report is the recommended Treasury Management Strategy for 2022-2023.
-This has been prepared in accordance with the CIPFA Treasury Management Code, and fully reflects the requirements of the Code.
-It summarises in strategic terms the approach the Council will take in performing its treasury management activities during 2022-2023.
+Attached at Appendix 1 to the report is the recommended Treasury Management Strategy for 2023-2024.
+It summarises in strategic terms the approach the Council will take in performing its treasury management activities during 2023-2024.
 It also highlights some of the key current risks and issues relating to treasury management that will be monitored over the course of the year.

-2.18 Annual Investment Strategy (Appendix 2)
+2.11 Annual Investment Strategy (Appendix 2)

-The recommended Annual Investment Strategy for 2022-2023 is attached at Appendix 2 to the report.
+The recommended Annual Investment Strategy for 2023-2024 is attached at Appendix 2 to the report.
 This builds on the Treasury Management Strategy by focussing in greater detail on investment activities.
 It sets out the conditions under which the Council will place treasury management investments.
 This represents the Council's approach to managing a number of risks inherently associated with investment.
 These are discussed in greater detail in the Strategy itself.

-2.19 Prudential and Treasury Management Indicators (Appendix 3)
+2.12 Prudential and Treasury Management Indicators (Appendix 3)

-Attached at Appendix 3 to the report are the recommended prudential indicators for the Council for 2022-2023.
+Attached at Appendix 3 to the report are the recommended prudential indicators for the Council for 2023-2024.
 The Prudential Code requires authorities to set and observe a range of prudential and treasury management indicators, and to keep these under review.
-The indicators set out in the appendix are the minimum required by the Code and associated guidance.
-The new Codes created two further indicators: net income from commercial and service investments to net revenue stream and a new debt liability benchmark treasury indicator.
-The first of these has been included for approval, whereas, the liability benchmark will be implemented, and approval sought, during 2022-2023 due to timescales.
-Non-treasury management investment indicators required by the statutory guidance on local government investments are also now included in this Appendix as required by the new Codes.
+Non-treasury management investment indicators required by the statutory guidance on local government investments are also included in this Appendix.

-2.20 MRP Statement (Appendix 4)
+2.13 MRP Statement (Appendix 4)

-The recommended MRP statement for 2022-2023 is attached at Appendix 4 to the report.
-The formula for calculating MRP is unchanged from the annuity basis used in 2021-2022.
+The recommended MRP statement for 2023-2024 is attached at Appendix 4 to the report.
+The formula for calculating MRP is unchanged from the annuity basis used in 2022-2023.

-However, the Government are currently consulting on an amendment which removes the ability to use future capital receipts to reduce the MRP charged in relation to the acquisition of share capital.
+However, the outcome of the Government's consultation on an amendment which removes the ability to use future capital receipts to reduce the MRP charged in relation to the acquisition of share capital is still unknown.
 Under this proposal, MRP would be charged on all borrowings.